matter-labs/era-consensus/spec/protocol-spec/README.md

  this instance.

  - [n6f1b3](./n6f1b3.qnt) is the protocol instance for `N=6`, `F=1`, and three
- Byzantines replica.
+ Byzantines replicas.
 Many invariants are violated in this instance very quickly.

 ## 2. Finding examples